How To Use NFC on Android? How does it work?

 How To Use NFC on Android?
 Example with Blackview Phone

-Have you ever used your smartphone to pay in a Starbucks or a convenience store?
-If you did, then you have already experienced the technology——NFC.
+Have you ever paid with your smartphone at Starbucks or a convenience store?
+If so, you’ve already used NFC technology.

 What is NFC?